Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 - Chemical reactions of metabolism are reversible.
 - **Metabolism as a whole is never at equilibrium is one of the defining features of life.**
 - Some of the reversible reactions of respiration are constantly “pulled” in one direction—that is, they are kept out of equilibrium.
-                       -key to maintaining this lack
-of equilibrium is that the product of a reaction does not accumulate but instead becomes a reactant in the next step
+                       -key to maintaining this lack of equilibrium is that the product of a reaction does not accumulate but instead becomes a reactant in the next step.